 Anyway, your ship is now sunk and you are adrift at sea, wildly off course, with only your abundant supply of nautical magical items to increase your survivability.
 To drive home the point of how fucked you are, you get 2 days of exposure to sun, cold, dehydration (unless you got yourself that decanter of endless water, in which case you are fine) and dwindling rations (which, again, would probably be ruined by the seawater but this is not mentioned).
 Several random encounter rolls later (shitty results include 2d4 7-8 HD sharks or a DRAGON TURTLE), your PCs are probably the worse for wear, and help arrives in the form of a ship, seemingly abandoned, and seaworthy despite its tattered, rotten sails and timbers.
 A ghost ship!
 Classic.

-As soon as the Pcs board, the ship sets out for an unknown destination and arrives in two days.
+As soon as the PCs board, the ship sets out for an unknown destination and arrives in two days.
 Should the PCs survive and locate the secret room holding the ghost of the Fathomer before that, you get yourself the gib.
 Sharone the fathomer has been necromantically bound to the ship in ghost form and needs YOU! to help her hunt down the Apodalypse! that she unleashed upon the world so she may be put to rest.
 In return she tells you the location of the City of Abiding Hunger where the stone was taken.
-Amusingly, the adventure actually has the balls to make this not a railroad, provided you murder the ghost, who will attempt to possess one of the players if they refuse (though you will have to find the City of Abiding Hunger by yourself if you choose to do so).
+Amusingly, the adventure actually has the balls to make this not a railroad, and covers the possibility you simply murder the ghost (again), who will attempt to possess one of the players if they refuse (though you will have to find the City of Abiding Hunger by yourself if you choose to do so).
 As a less brutal incentive, the Apodalypse had enough humanity left to make away with the ship’s strongbox, including a magic sword!
 Zing!
-All you have to do is go underwater and penetrate its layer and not die like a chump!
+All you have to do is go underwater and penetrate its lair and not die like a chump!
 Sign me up.

 The second part of the adventure is a more classic underwater lair assault.
 24 hours after you first board the ship the Fortunate Son reaches the lair of the Apodalypse.
 A group of Sahuagin have constructed a temple atop of its lair and feed it sacrifices, thinking it an avatar of their weird shark god because of course they do.
 The temple proper is nothing spectacular, 5 linked domes with a single entrance and an underground tunnel system linking the bunch, but at least it feels like an underwater temple made by fish men with its netting, captured sea elves and pit ringed by a giant shark mouthbone to give it that nautical twist.
 Yet another powerful Sahuagin prince in disguise with magical shit appears and is meant to escape to appear later on in the third adventure.
 He does little but attack so I don’t really know or see why he should be foreshadowed at all.
 This section is not bad but it is not great either.
 At least all the Sahuagin have been given a game plan in case of attack.
 One of the priestesses has a conch shell that actually calls forth the Apodalypse from its lair and will use it if the battle goes against the Sahuagin, so the chance is pretty high our heroes will face the Apodalypse in the temple complex.